RizeFinance/rize-go-sdk/README.md

 # Rize Go SDK

 Rize makes financial services simple and accessible by enabling fintechs, financial institutions and brands to build across multiple account types with one API.
-The Rize GO SDK enables access to all platform services in our sandbox, integration and production environment.
+The Rize Go SDK enables access to all platform services in our sandbox, integration and production environments.

 When you're ready to build, [open a sandbox environment](https://rizefs.com/get-access/).
 If you have questions, feedback, or a use case you want to discuss with us, contact us at [hello@rizemoney.com](mailto:hello@rizemoney.com).

 For more information, check out our [Platform API Documentation](https://developer.rizefs.com/).